 True to his roots, Mr. Thibault is establishing the base of Grey Goose Vodka in the heart of Cognac, where he learned his trade in his hometown.
 Bacardi now owns the Chateau de Cognac where Cognac Baron Otard is produced right on the banks of the Charente River; oh, yes, and that's where beloved King François I was born.

 The headquarters of Grey Goose Vodka, in Gensac-la-Pallue in the Cognac region, sit right atop the spring of water filtered by layers of limestone used in the bottling process.
 The entire production is based in this state-of-the-art facility.
 Spirits arrive by truck from Picardy along with hermetically-sealed bottles which feature ceramic paint to help protect the environment.
 Both the capsule and glass are ID'ed for quality control so any errors can quickly be addressed.

 The annual production of Grey Goose is not disclosed but the brand has achieved number one status in U.S. in the ultra-premium vodka category.
-93 per cent of Grey Goose sold is the standard variety.
-L'Orange is their number-one-selling flavored vodka, but the newest flavor, Cherry Noir is catching on.
+93 percent of Grey Goose sold is the standard variety.